 (photo credit: NEW SOUTH WALES POLICE)

-Michelle Levy, an 11-yearold from the North Bondi suburb, has not been seen since around 6:30 p.m. on Saturday, when she stormed out of her family’s house following an argument.
+Levy had been missing since around 6:30 p.m. on Saturday, when she stormed out of her family’s house following an argument.

-When Michelle failed to return home her parents contacted the police, who have since begun searching the suburbs in conjunction with hundreds of volunteers from the Jewish community.
+When Michelle failed to return home her parents contacted the police, who searched the suburbs in conjunction with hundreds of volunteers from the Jewish community.

 “Michelle, please come in.
 We love you.
-Ring doorbell no matter what time,” her parents wrote on a sign placed on the door to their home.
-Michelle’s father, Adam Levy, described her as an intelligent youngster who loved to read and cook, speaking in an interview with The Daily Telegraph
+Ring doorbell no matter what time,” her parents had written on a sign placed on the door to their home.